 The module makes use of the JVM's configured SecureRandom entropy source to provide entropy when required.
-The module will request entropy as appropriate to the security strength and seeding configuration for the DRBG that is using it and for the default DRBG will request a minimum of 256 bits of entropy.
-In approved mode the minimum amount of entropy that can be requested by a DRBG is 112 bits.
+The module will request entropy as appropriate to the security strength and seeding configuration for the DRBG that is using it.
+In approved mode the minimum amount of entropy that would be requested is 112 bits with a larger minimum being set if the security strength of the operation requires it..
 The module will wait until the SecureRandom.generateSeed() returns the requested amount of entropy, blocking if necessary.